What is the RQF?

 All qualifications on the RQF must be underpinned by a validity strategy that will show how they provide value for learners and employers.
 You can find out more about the RQF by clicking here and viewing the video further down this page.
 The 2014 Ofqual General Conditions of Recognition were updated in 2018.
 These conditions are used by awarding organisations for designing qualifications, and quality assuring the centres who deliver and assess them.
 The latest online version of the Ofqual Handbook: General Conditions of Recognition can be accessed by clicking here.

 The current teaching qualifications were developed based upon the Qualifications and Credit Framework (QCF) model which was effective until October 2015.
 This had mandatory and optional units at different levels and with different credit values.
 The units and credits could be built up over time to form relevant qualifications.
 All qualifications began with the title Award, Certificate or Diploma depending upon their size and could be offered by any awarding organisation.

 The levels in the RQF indicate the difficulty and complexity of the knowledge and skills associated with a qualification which is regulated by Ofqual (in England).

 The RQF has three entry levels: 1,2,3 plus levels 1 to 8.

-A rough comparison of levels 1 to 8 to existing qualifications in England is:
+A rough comparison of levels 1 to 8 to existing qualifications in England, Wales and Northern Ireland is:

 1 – GCSEs (grades 3-1: previously D-G)

 2 – GCSEs (grades 9-4: previously A*-C), CSE grade 1, O level grade A,B or C

-3 – Advanced level (A level) grade A-E, AS level
+3 – Advanced level (A level) grade A-E, AS level, Vocational level 3

 4 – Vocational Qualification level 4, CertHE, HNC

 5 – Vocational Qualification level 5, Foundation Degree, DipHE, HND

 6 – Bachelor’s Degree (with or without honours)

 7 – Master’s Degree, Postgraduate Certificate and Diploma, PGCE

 8 – Doctor of Philosophy (DPhil or PhD).